mendersoftware/mender-docs/302.Release-information/02.Open-source-licenses/docs.md

 -----

-The following software may be included in this product: core-js, core-js-compat, core-js-pure.
-A copy of the source code may be downloaded from https://github.com/zloirock/core-js.git (core-js), https://github.com/zloirock/core-js.git (core-js-compat), https://github.com/zloirock/core-js.git (core-js-pure).
+The following software may be included in this product: core-js, core-js-compat.
+A copy of the source code may be downloaded from https://github.com/zloirock/core-js.git (core-js), https://github.com/zloirock/core-js.git (core-js-compat).
 This software contains the following license and notice below:

-Copyright (c) 2014-2021 Denis Pushkarev
+Copyright (c) 2014-2022 Denis Pushkarev

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal